roman-milk/roman-milk.github.io/becoming-a-slut-wife-angie.md

  "You should have taken the divorce Angie," I said to her as I put the ball gag in her mouth.
 "It would have been a whole lot better for you and your lover if you had.
 You wouldn't be here now for one thing.
 Here's how it will play out.
 Steve's car is gone so if his buddies stop by they will all probably think he is not home.
 I'm gambling that none of them have a key and that even if they do and they come in the house they won't come down here.

  With the ball gags you can't call for help and the machines are so quiet that they won't be heard upstairs.
 Eventually someone will find your bodies and the authorities will come to talk to me.
 By then I will have sold the house and moved.
 They will be curious as to why I never reported you missing and I'll show them the photos of you and your fuck buddies and tell them that I threw you out of the house.
 I'll tell them that I had no idea where you had gone and that I didn't care enough to look for you.
-Report_Story #2